TLABEGO/Samloryx/README.md

 ### Admin
 * Admin can do all the roles a customer does and more.
 * More
      * Add movies to the systen
      * Edit or delete movies

-### Main features of the system include:
-  -

 # Setup
 Make sure to follow all these steps exactly as explained below.
 Do not miss any steps or you won't be able to run this application.